JulianJankowski/ModularDicelessTTRPG/Character Creation/Creating A Character.md

 ## 1. Choosing a species
 Within the world of you GM, there will be one of more playable species to choose from.
 Perhaps the world is a multi-racial fantasy world, with elves, dwarves, halflings and gnomes, or a universe spanning multiple planets with a variety of alien species.
 A species may also have a subspecies, such as wood elves or high elves for the elven species.
 Choose a species, and a subspecies if applicable, and then note the features and traits of your choice on your character sheet.

+## 2. Choosing a background
+With your characters species selected, you should now select the background best befitting the character you have created.
+Has you character spent their life an urchin living on the streets, or a member of a noble house.
+Have they served in the military, or are they a bounty hunter, living off money from the contracts they collect.
+Choose a background, and add the relevant items and bonuses to your character

+## 3. Choosing a class